 I record outcomes of all continence procedures and prolapse operations so that I can audit my results, including complications.
 An audit allows me to make improvements where possible and also provides me with information which I can share with patients so they know what results to expect following a particular treatment.
 I submit my outcomes from continence and prolapse surgery to the British Society of Urogynaecology Database.

 Some of the principal treatments carried out by Mr Gurminder Matharu at Spire include:

-Clinical Lead for Urogynaecology, Heart of England NHS Foundation Trust
+Lead Clinician for Urogynaecology in Heart of England NHS Foundation Trust